 Join me in a live Q&A covering everything PODCASTING!
 This fun session covers everything from how to make money podcasting to driving traffic using a list or opt-in.
 If you want to grow your clients or generate more leads organically, this episode is a must-listen.

-Live Q&A covering everything PODCASTING from the Podcast Pro University Course Community!
+Live Q&A from Podcast Pro University Course!

 FULL EPISODE TRANSCRIPTION:

 Hey friends.
 In today’s episode, we are going to learn all about how to make money podcasting.
 We’re going to dig into Patreon, which is charging per episode versus using passive income strategies like y’all know, I know and love.
 When should you do that?
 Which one is right for you and more?
 How to drive traffic to a list or a freebie using podcasting and branding yourself versus your show.
 And so much more today.
 It’s A live Q and a from Podcast Pro University.
 I hope you guys enjoy.

 If you are ready to join me and the hundreds of Podcast Pro University students, where you get to sit in live Q and A’s just like this one and get your questions answered from me on a weekly basis, girl, wait no more.
 Let’s go.
 It is your time to shine.
 I want to see you launch your own podcast into the world this summer, because why not?
 You all?
 Why not?

 Like I’ve said before, I truly believe that my podcast course is different from anything else you will experience.
 I also believe that it is priced at such a great rate where anyone can jump in and without having any fluff, without being confused, or wondering what to actually do once I have the show.